Dazed and Confused (Jake Holmes song)

 "Dazed and Confused" is a song written by American singer-songwriter Jake Holmes in 1967.
 Performed in a folk rock-style, he recorded it for his debut album "The Above Ground Sound" of Jake Holmes.
 Although some concluded that it was about a bad acid trip, Holmes insists the lyrics refer to the effects of a girl's indecision on ending a relationship.

 After hearing Holmes perform the song in August 1967, English rock group the Yardbirds reworked it with a new arrangement.
 It soon became a centerpiece of their tours, several recordings of which have been released, including on Yardbirds '68, produced by guitarist Jimmy Page.

-"Dazed and Confused", with new lyrics and vocal line, was recorded by Page's new group for their debut album, Led Zeppelin.
+In 1968 "Dazed and Confused", with new lyrics and vocal line, was recorded by Page's new group Led Zeppelin and released on their debut album.
 It became a signature song and concert staple for much of the group's career.
 Holmes attempted to contact Page in the 1980s regarding the songwriting credit, but received no response.

-In 2010, Holmes filed a lawsuit and the matter was settled out of court, with the credit on Led Zeppelin releases being changed to "Jimmy Page, inspired by Jake Holmes".
+Starting in 2010, Jake Holmes filed multiple lawsuits against Page for copyright infringement regarding "Dazed and Confused."
+In August 2025, the case was settled out of court, with both sides informing the California court they had reached a written settlement.
+The terms and details of the agreement remain confidential, but the settlement resolves the entire matter.